Searching for dark-matter induced neutrino signals in dwarf spheroidal galaxies using 10 years of IceCube public data: Summary

 According to mass-to-light ratio measurements, dSphs are rich in DM particles which can produce signals such as gamma-ray photons and neutrinos through annihilation, so dSphs are promising targets for dark matter searches.
 However, a systematic search for neutrino signals generated by DM annihilation from dSphs is still lacking (see however \cite{2010PhRvD..81h3506S,IceCube:2013bas,2015ICRC...34.1215D}).
 In this work, we search for neutrino signals from 18 dSphs using 10 years of publicly available muon-track data of the IceCube neutrino observatory.
 Taking into account the magnitude of the J-factor and the declination at which the source is located, Ursa Major II gives the best result among all 18 sources for single-source analysis.
 To further improve the sensitivity, we also stack all dSphs together to perform a joint analysis.
 However, we do not find any significant neutrino emission signal in either the single-source or stacking analysis.
 Based on such null results, we derive constraints on the annihilation cross section of DM particles.
 Compared to the existing results in the literature, our constraints are comparable to the ones from the VERITAS observations of dSphs for the $\mu^+\mu^-$ channel and weaker than those given by the ANTARES and IceCube observations of the Galactic center regions at the overlapping energies.

 The results of the constraints depend on the accuracy of the J-factors of the dSphs, and there exist uncertainties in the current J-factor measurements given by different groups \cite{2015MNRAS.453..849B,2015ApJ...801...74G,2016PhRvD..93j3512E,Ichikawa:2016nbi,Grand:2020bhk}.
+It also should be noted that most J-factors are calculated assuming spherical symmetry of the dark halos, which may be an oversimplification.
+Considering the flattening of dark halos will lead to J-factor values different by tens of percent \cite{2016PhRvD..94f3521S}.
 Upcoming deep imaging surveys such as Vera C. Rubin Observatory Legacy Survey of Space and Time (LSST) \cite{2009arXiv0912.0201L} are hopeful to provide more accurate J-factor measurements, as well as discover more dSphs.
 The next generation of neutrino detector IceCube-Gen2 \cite{IceCube-Gen2:2020qha} will also improve the sensitivity of neutrino detection.
 All these will further enhance our capability to search for UHDM.